coreinfrastructure/best-practices-badge/background.md

 # Bibliography

+Not all of these items are referenced directly, but they may still be useful.

 \[Callaway\] Callaway, Tom. &#8220;How to tell if a FLOSS project is doomed to FAIL.&#8221; *The Open Source Way*.